ckormanyos/gamma_f77/README.md

 In this repository, the series calculation has been expanded to $48$ terms having precision of $51$ decimal digits.
 With this coefficient list, it is possible to reach the quadruple precision of `Fortran77`'s `REAL*16`.
-See also the table `G` in the [source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).
+These higher-precision coefficients are listed in the table `G` in the
+[source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).

 See also
 [Wolfram Alpha(R)](https://www.wolframalpha.com/input?i=Series%5B1%2FGamma%5Bz%5D%2C+%7Bz%2C+0%2C+3%7D%5D)
-for brief mathematical insight into the fascinating series expansion of the inverse of the gamma function near the origin.
+for brief mathematical insight into the fascinating series expansion of the reciprocal of the gamma function near the origin.

 ## Run, Test and CI